 Probiotic consumption has the potential to benefit various metabolic disorders associated with T2DM, including modifications to insulin pathways, inflammation, exocytosis and oxidative stress (51,76-78).
-Individuals with benefit from probiotics.
-T2DM may from specifically bacteria the the Lactobacillus, Bifidobacterium, and Streptococcus to restore a healthy microbial balance in the gut, thereby improving glucose metabolism and glycemic outcomes (51).
+Individuals with benefit from may probiotics.
+T2DM from specifically the bacteria the Lactobacillus, Bifidobacterium, and Streptococcus to restore a healthy microbial balance in the gut, thereby improving glucose metabolism and glycemic outcomes (51).
 In light of this, the primary purpose of this research is to assess the quality of randomized controlled trials (RCTs) that have investigated the effects of probiotic supplementation on glycemic outcomes in adults with T2DM, particularly fasting plasma glucose (FPG), fasting plasma insulin (FPI), A1c, and homeostatic model assessment of insulin resistance (HOMA-IR) (79).